 Walk The Herceg Novi Esplanade

-When looking for what to do in Montenegro, you can’t go past the green city of Herczeg Novi is renowned for its mimosa trees and other greenery.
-The old town is packed with fantastic 15th and 16th-century architecture with the Spanjola and Forte Mare fortresses – a must see in Montenegro; once you’ve explored the former town, head for the Herceg Novi esplanade for a walk along this 6km thoroughfare in the early evening when it comes to life.
+When looking for what to do in Montenegro, you can’t go past the green city of Herczeg Novi, which is renowned for its mimosa trees and other greenery.
+The old town is packed with fantastic 15th and 16th-century architecture with the Spanjola and Forte Mare fortresses – a must-see in Montenegro; once you’ve explored the former town, head for the Herceg Novi esplanade for a walk along this 6km thoroughfare in the early evening when it comes to life.

 Skiing At Zabljak